 Despite the Obama administration’s politically driven and cyclical claims of deporting either a lot more or a lot fewer non-citizens, no one knows how many are really being sent home — for a variety of reasons.

-Oh yes, that’s the photo above the column.
-No it isn’t really that size – it’s much bigger.
-Hanson also asked the graphics department to render Tsarneav’s nose so that it nudged old dowagers in the asscrack as they doddered by, but “3-D” isn’t yet so sophisticated.
+That’s the photo above the column.
+No, it isn’t really that size, it’s much bigger.
+Hanson also asked the graphics department to render Tsarneav’s nose so that it nudged old dowagers in the asscrack as they doddered by.

 Say Victor?
 This is what you’re going with?
 No one knows how many Boogaloos get deported from the United States?
 Eek!
-I myself bothered to look into that horror, briefly.
-Turns out the deporting parties be the government who, wow, keep tabs on such things.
+I myself bothered to look into that horror.
+Turns out the government keeps tabs on such things.

 Although President Obama supports setting a path to citizenship for many illegal immigrants, his administration deported a record 1.5 million of them in his first term.